CaelanWR/bls-employment-revisions-analysis/README.md

 - **Benchmark revisions**: Annual benchmark revisions (beyond t+2) are not captured in this analysis
 - **Industry reclassification**: NAICS code changes over time may affect comparability for some detailed industries

-## Use Cases

-This dataset enables analysis of:
-- Forecast accuracy by sector and time period
-- Systematic over/underestimation patterns
-- Impact of economic shocks (COVID-19) on measurement quality
-- Relationship between industry characteristics and revision volatility
-- Optimal forecast adjustment strategies
-- Policy implications of preliminary data reliability

 ## Requirements

 - Python 3.7+